 There is no required text for the class, but if this is your first organization course, you will benefit from reading a basic organizational behavior or organization theory survey text.
-The class readings consist of 3 or 4 articles or book excerpts each week.
-It is each student’s responsibility to access these readings in a timely manner.
+The class readings consist of 3 or 4 articles or book excerpts each week as a basis for active discussion.
+The focus is on promoting the research interests and capabilities of participants.

 The major outcome of this course is the facilitation of theory-driven research on organizations.
 Seminar participants at the end of the course will have improved their ability to:

 engage creatively and critically with existing research and theory;

 Each session may contain both theoretical and empirical contributions.
 But the emphasis will be relentlessly on ideas and research.
 The expectation in this class is that each of us will develop the critical skills necessary to evaluate many different kinds of research; and that each of us will leave the class able to contribute significantly to the on-going conversations among organization scientists.

 - Organizational Change

 The research paper counts for 40% – this must be an original paper written for this class (5000 words).
 Students are expected to contribute actively to the class – class participation counts for 30%.
 Each student is required to write an assignment before each class session – assignments account for 30%.